Penal Code 261.5 PC - Statutory Rape Laws in California

 This is a situation where someone is having sex consensually with another person.
 So, they're not foreign themselves or raping the person, but it's still called statutory rape because the person under 18 cannot consent to sex lawfully, so it still falls under the rape category.
 These cases are handled differently depending on the following:

 Even if the person was arrested, we can get the case dismissed or some diversionary program.
-It makes a difference in what the ages are between the person who's the victim and the person who is the defendant.
+The age difference between the victim and the defendant does not matter.

 Someone who is 14, 15, or 16 and is having sex with somebody 30+ will have a real problem for the defendant because of the vast age difference and the young age of the victim in the case.